- Courses & Experiences

 Main navigation | Main content

 An honors thesis is required of all students graduating with any level of Latin honors.
-It is an excellent opportunity for undergraduates to define and investigate a topic, and to complete a piece of serious academic writing.
+It is an excellent opportunity for undergraduates to define and investigate a topic in depth, and to complete an extended written reflection of their results & understanding.
+The work leading to the thesis is excellent preparation for graduate & professional school or the workplace.

 Introductory thesis workshops are held every semester to give students a brief overview of the thesis-writing process.
 Watch the Weekly News for announcements regarding these sessions.